Saffron Walden: Puritans and Quakers

 The town and surrounding area, like much of East Anglia, was strongly Puritan during the 17th century.
 The population was influenced by the missionary John Eliot.
 By 1640, Samuel Bass's family and a number of others had departed for the Massachusetts Bay Colony as part of the Great Migration.

 Saffron Walden was at the centre of the Eastern Association during the English Civil War.
 While the town was the headquarters of the New Model Army, Lieutenant-General of Horse, Oliver Cromwell paid a 19-day visit in May 1647, taking part in debates to seek a settlement between Parliament and the army.
 He is thought to have stayed at the Sun Inn.

 By the end of the 18th century saffron was no longer in demand and the industry was replaced by malt and barley.
 More than 40 maltings stood in the town by the end of the century.
 The trade was less lucrative than saffron, but the town continued to grow through the 19th century, and had a cattle market, corn exchange and other civic buildings.
 During this time Quakers became economically active in the area.
 The influential Gibsons – one of the founding families of Barclays Bank – aided the construction of several public buildings that remain today, such as the Saffron Walden Museum and the Saffron Walden Town Hall.

-In the 1900s the Saffron Walden branch railway line from Audley End station, on the mainline from London to Cambridge, was extended to Bartlow.
-The branch succumbed to the Beeching cuts in the 1960s.
+The Eastern Counties Railway opened its route from London to Cambridge in 1845, taking a route along the valley of the River Granta to the west of the town.
+The nearest station to Saffron Walden on that line is Audley End railway station, 2 miles south-west of the town at Wendens Ambo.
+The Saffron Walden Railway was subsequently built as a branch line from Audley End to Bartlow via Saffron Walden railway station, which opened in 1865.
+The branch line closed as part of the Beeching cuts in 1964, since when Audley End has again been Saffron Walden's nearest station.

 Heavy industry arrived after the Second World War.
 Acrows Ltd, makers of falsework, built premises to the east of the town and became a significant employer and economic influence in the area.
 For a short time there was a dedicated railway station for the works known as Acrow Halt.